apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 The above TIR snippet shows that two intra operator buffers PaddedInput, DepthwiseConv2d are not visible for optimization by the Relay-level GraphPlanMemory approach.

-* Assumption of local optimization : performing sharing inside the operator first and sub-subsequently sharing that workspace with inter-operator tensors, would be sub-optimal.
+* Assumption of local optimization : performing sharing inside the operator first and subsequently sharing that workspace with inter-operator tensors, would be sub-optimal.

 Thus, for the embedded use-cases, we'd need a unified static memory planner that performs memory planning of all tensors holistically to achieve best memory utilization.